TaylorNguyen17/vacation_planner_webapp_backend/README.md

 Note: You do not need to duplicate REST functionality for each repository by creating methods in Java.

+> CheckoutController was implemented earlier as a part of task F.

 I.   Add five sample customers to the application programmatically.